 OVERVIEW: The Adolph Busch Award was established in 2016 to highlight and reward individual musicians and music organizations that use music for social good.

-That’s an empowering and broad umbrella for how a musician or music organization can spark change, but since it’s built on a legacy of profound historical events, it’s likely that awardees will also be working on very visible, cultural playing fields.
-In fact, the organization references El Sistema, Polyphony Foundation, and the International Music Sessions as its models of inspiration—all three of which are notably committed to cultural and cross-cultural awareness, tolerance and exchange.
+Since the organization is built on a legacy of profound historical events, it is likely that awardees will also be working on very visible, cultural playing fields.
+In fact, the organization references El Sistema, Polyphony Foundation, and the International Music Sessions as its models of inspiration—all three of which are notably committed to cultural and cross-cultural awareness, tolerance, and exchange.

-This brief initial application is due at the end of June.
-From there the Award will choose 10 finalists for another (presumably more rigorous) round of applications.
+This brief initial application is due at the end of July.
+From there the Award chooses 10 finalists for another round of applications.
+Application guidelines can be found here.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)